Smana/smana.github.io/content/en/post/cnpg/index.md

 ## 💭 final thoughts

 I just discovered CloudNativePG and I only scratched the surface but one thing for sure is that managing PostgreSQL is really made **easy**.
-However choosing a database solution is a **though decision**.
+However choosing a database solution is a **tough decision**.
 Depending on the use case, the company constraints, the criticity of the application and the ops teams skills, there are plenty of options: Cloud managed databases, traditional bare metal installations, building the architecture with an Infrastructure As Code tool...

 We may also consider using Crossplane and composition to give an opinionated way of declaring managed databases in cloud providers but that requires more configuration.